Optimisation of a screening tool in relation to precision

-Move Innovation has in collaboration with GlycoSpot analyzed and improved one of GlycoSpot's existing products.
+Move Innovation has in collaboration with GlycoSpot analysed and improved one of GlycoSpot's existing products.
 GlycoSpot wanted to optimise their SIRIUS instrument in terms of robustness, size and precision.

 The mobile measuring device can replace laboratory tests, but why is it important to know which enzymes are present?